-- March 1st is the deadline for fall admission for applicants that want to be considered for scholarship awards.
+- March 1 is the deadline for fall admission for international applicants and those that want to be considered for scholarship awards.

-- June 1st is the last date to apply for fall semester.
+- June 1 is the last date to apply for fall semester for domestic applicants.

-- November 1st is the last date to apply for spring semester.
+- November 1 is the last date to apply for spring semester for domestic applicants.

 - A year of introductory chemistry with lab.

 - Students also need a semester of anatomy, physiology and biochemistry.
 However, the courses may be taken after being admitted into the program.